PantherXOS/px-secret-sharing/README.md

 ## Credits

 This application relies on the MIT-licensed, `tss` library by Sebastien Martini (seb@dbzteam.org).
 The code is embedded under `px_secret_sharing/tss.py`.

+The source code can be found on [github.com/seb-m/tss](https://github.com/seb-m/tss)